 TPS-65.
-The TPS-65 has the same basic features as the TPS-63(V), except that it is dualized with redundant units, and shares performance characteristics which suit it for a role as the primary airfield surveillance radar sensor for the Marine Corps Air Traffic Control and Landing System.
+The TPS-65 has the same basic features as the TPS-63(V), except that it is dualized with redundant units, and is tailored to be the primary airfield surveillance radar sensor for the Marine Corps Air Traffic Control and Landing System.

-The RPS-65's mission is to provide automated and manual control information for landings at expeditionary airfields.
-This dualized version of the TPS-63(V) uses a single antenna on a 20-foot shelter which houses dual subsystems.
+The TPS-65's mission is to provide automated and manual control information for landings at expeditionary airfields.
+This dualized version of the basic TPS-63(V) uses a single antenna on a 20-foot shelter which houses dual subsystems.
 The antenna can be separated from the shelter for mounting on a building, for example, for fixed-location use.

 Low Altitude Surveillance Radar (LASS).
 TECOM Inc is offering the LASS system aerostat equipped with a modified TPS-63(V) as a unique low-cost sensor whose primary mission is to detect low-flying aircraft.
-A single LASS can detect fighter-sized aircraft as far away as 260 kilometers and allows surveillance of an area more than 210,000 square kilometers in size.
+A single LASS can detect fighter-sized aircraft as far away as 260 kilome ters and allows surveillance of an area more than 210,000 square kilometers in size.

-The LASS system has an advantage over ground-based radars.
-It reduces range limitations due to the Earth's curvature.
-Low-flying hostile aircraft become visible to ground-based radar only when they are approximately 32 kilometers from the ground-based radar site.
+The LASS system has an advantage over ground-based radars in that it avoids range limitations due to the Earth's curvature.
+Low-flying hostile aircraft become visible to ground-based radar only when they are ap proximately 32 kilometers from the ground-based radar site.

-The operational altitude of LASS not only increases detection range, but allows line-of-sight (LOS) radar data transmission directly to the air defense control system Sector Operations Center up to 200 kilometers away via an air-to-ground radio relay.
-This does away with the need for cable or multiple relay terrestrial microwave systems.
-LASS systems can remain on-station for 30-day stretches at a time, limited only by avionics reliability and the helium permeability of the aerostat.
+The operational altitude of LASS not only increases detection range, but allows line-of-sight (LOS) radar data transmission directly to an air defense control system Sector Operations Center up to 200 kilometers away via an air-to-ground radio relay.
+This eliminates the need for cable or multiple relay terrestrial microwave systems.

+LASS systems can remain on-station for 30 days at a time, limited only by avionics reliability and the helium permeability of the aerostat.
 There have been complaints about the overall availability of balloons along the US anti-drug fence in the Southwestern US.
 Weather and the need for balloon maintenance has limited the operational surveillance possible from balloon-mounted radars, in some instances.